Node.js

 false

-When true, connects to endpoints over TLS.
+When set to true, connects to endpoints over TLS.

 TA_DATA_CAPTURE_HTTP_HEADERS_REQUEST